 God is planting the heavens with Christ, including those who are of Christ and in Christ.

 When Jesus appears, those who are hidden in Him will appear in glory with Him.
 Then the foundations of the earth will be laid, which is the second task of the Servant of the Lord.
 The Kingdom of God will be set up on the earth as the reigning authority and power, and all the nations of the saved will be shepherded with a rod of iron wielded by Christ and His saints.

 God’s will shall be performed in the earth as today it is being performed at God’s right hand in Heaven, by Christ, by the elect angels, by those who are abiding in Christ and in whom He also abides.

-The third assignment is to say to Zion, “Thou art my people.”
+The third assignment is to say to Zion, “You are my people.”
 One of the main concerns expressed in Isaiah, and in the other Prophets, is the restoration of Israel, including those who are Israelites by physical birth as well as the Gentiles who have been grafted on the one true Vine.

-And I will put my spirit in you, and cause you to walk in my statutes, and ye shall keep my judgments, and do them.
-And ye shall dwell in the land that I gave to your fathers; and ye shall be my people, and I will be your God.
+“Then you shall dwell in the land that I gave to your fathers; you shall be My people, and I will be your God.
 (Ezekiel 36:24-28)

-Behold, the Lord God will come with strong hand, and his arm shall rule for him: behold, his reward is with him, and his work before him.
-He shall feed his flock like a shepherd: he shall gather the lambs with his arm, and carry them in his bosom, and shall gently lead those that are with young.
+He will feed His flock like a shepherd; He will gather the lambs with His arm, and carry them in His bosom, and gently lead those who are with young.
 (Isaiah 40:9-11)

 The above passage reveals that the Lord’s elect, the Israel of God, will be ministered to when Christ returns.
 Notice also that part of Israel ministers to the other part: “Zion” and “Jerusalem” point “the cities of Judah” toward the Lord.